-I joined the Board of Governors in early 2011 as one of the 2 Caterpillar/Perkins members required at that time.
+I joined the Academy Committee in early 2011 as one of the 2 Caterpillar/Perkins members required at that time.
 My experience of education apart from my own and my children’s was limited to the fact that both my parents had been history teachers, and I had therefore resolved never to become a teacher!

 I was keen to understand how running an Academy both differed and was the same as running a business and I particularly wanted to be able to help improve the educational outcomes for the young people in the school.

 My professional background was first in IT Project Management and then HR but I am at heart a linguist having studied Oriental Studies at University and speaking fluent French.
 I most enjoy being able to use my range of skills from outside the education arena to offer possible solutions to problems inside the Academy, providing support and encouragement to all the staff of the Academy, and seeing the amazing things young people can achieve.

 To me, TDA is an extraordinary and unique place.
 Its sheer size sets it apart from other schools, as does its amazing design.
 The astonishing diversity of languages and cultures of the young people and staff who work and play alongside each other every day never ceases to bring a smile to my face.
 It is proof that boundaries only exist in our imaginations.